MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Settelement.md

   - Warehouse Transfer Shipments
   - Service Transfer Shipments
   - Subcontracting Liability
-- Detailed credit adjustment entry: Credit Reversals from Credit Adjustment Journal are shown in Liability
+- Detailed credit adjustment entry: Credit Reversals from Credit Adjustment Journal are shown as Liability
-- Posted settlement entry: Any negative Liability from previous period settlement which were not adjusted are shown in Liability for Current period
+- Posted settlement entry: Any negative Liability from previous period settlement which was not adjusted is shown as Liability for Current period
-- If net credit availed for this period is negative then it will be added in the current period Liability
+- If net credit availed for this period is negative then it will be added in the current period liability

 2. Reverse charge liability:
-The net liability of the following transactions that are subject to reverse charge are shown in 'Payment Libaility- Rev. Chrg'.:
+The net liability of the following transactions that are subject to reverse charge is shown in 'Payment Liability- Rev. Chrg'.:
 - Advance Payments
 - Refund
 - Reversal of Advance Receipt
 - Transactions posted through Purchase Documents

 3. Credit availed :
-The net credit from below sources are shown in Credit Availed for Settlement.
+The net credit from below sources is shown in Credit Availed for Settlement.
-- Detailed GST Ledger entry: Credit from transactions mentioned herebelow, having credit availed marked as true in 'Detail GST Ledger Entry' will be shown in liability for current period
+- Detailed GST Ledger entry: Credit from transactions mentioned below, having credit availed marked as true in 'Detail GST Ledger Entry' will be shown as liability for current period
   - Transactions posted through Purchase Documents
   - Warehouse Transfer Receipts
   - Service Transfer Receipts